 For singles, living expenses pose a challenge.
 It is estimated that an adult living alone may spend up to 70% of a couple’s living expenses, not 50%.
 Healthcare and housing expenses were the biggest spending categories.

-The Bureau of Labor Statistics data reveals couples spend almost 24 percent of income on housing while single men spend about 30% and single women nearly 40%.
+The Bureau of Labor Statistics data reveals couples spend almost 24% of income on housing.
+Single men spend about 30% and single women nearly 40%.
 Unfortunately, women tend to earn less than men, which is a major factor.
-The added expense could also be driven by safety concerns – a less expensive neighborhood or garden level unit may not be an option if crime is a concern.
+The added expense could also be driven by safety concerns.
+A less expensive neighborhood or garden level unit may not be an option if crime is a concern.

 First, determine whether you need to make any adjustments at all.
 If you don’t already have a financial plan, you can get a sense of where you stand with your current retirement savings by using a guide such as J.P.
 Morgan Asset Management’s retirement savings checkpoints.

-For example, a 45 year old with annual income of $150,000 should have about 4.2 times that amount already saved, or $630,000.
-Of course this is a very high level indicator of whether you might be on the right track and cannot substitute for personal financial advice, but it can be useful, particularly if you only have a fraction of that saved up.
+For example, a 45 year old with annual income of $150,000 should have about 4.2 times that amount in savings.
+Of course this is a very high level indicator of whether you might be on the right track and cannot substitute for personal financial advice.
+But it can be useful, particularly if you only have a fraction of that saved up.